damian-m-g/xlsx_drone/README.md

 - [x] Reading capabilities for ASCII
 - [x] Reading capabilities for UTF-8
 - [ ] Writting capabilities (WIP)

+## TODO

+All ideas about new implementations are thoroughly thought to keep the essence of the library, which is to be fast and simple.
+Hence, next TODOs could be taken into account or dismissed based on that.

+- Consider make xlsx_open() work independently of having the *.xlsx opened (grabbed) or closed.

 ## Credits & Thanks